OlyMarco/ChatGPT-Window/README.md

 # ChatGPT-Window
 Use Chat GPT-3 in Unity?
-ChatGPT_Window Demo Video: https://youtu.be/ujZsgoxOVcY
+ChatGPT-Window Demo Video: https://youtu.be/ujZsgoxOVcY